asmape0104/easypz/README.md

-# EasyPZ as
+# EasyPZ-AS

-** This is an unofficial extension of EasyPZ by asmape0104.
-EasyPZ is originally provided by [michaschwab](https://www.npmjs.com/package/easypz)**
+** Notice: This is an unofficial extension of EasyPZ by asmape0104.
+EasyPZ is originally provided by [michaschwab](https://www.npmjs.com/package/easypz) **

 ## New Feature
 - CommonJS style export